 At long last, we get to dig into an Alaskan.

 **Click to enlarge any of the thumbnail photos in this review.
-Click here to contact Alaskan with questions.
+Click here to contact Alaskan with questions or to get a free brochure.

 The front, side, and rear profiles of an Alaskan Camper have remained essentially unchanged for the better part of fifty years.
 It always amazes us how similar a vintage Alaskan looks compared to a brand new one.
 From fifty paces, you might be hard pressed to tell a 1976 from this 2016.